Planet of the Apes (1968) Director: Franklin J. Schaffner

 Before Taylor can be medically castrated, he is freed from imprisonment by Zira and Cornelius.
 They flee to an archeological dig site that Cornelius once developed at the edge of the Forbidden Zone.
 Dr. Zaius follows them but he is captured and used as leverage by the trio.
 In the archeological caves they find a doll that cries, “mama!”
 Why would primitive humans have developed a talking doll when they themselves cannot speak?
 Cornelius believes there once lived an advanced race of men on this planet, but Dr. Zaius pulls out a religious scroll that warns about the coming of mankind.
 Taylor decides not to wait around to find out.
 He takes Nova and decides to venture further into the Forbidden Zone, because he realizes the apes will only ever want to control him.
 Before he leaves, Dr. Zaius warns, “you may not like what you find” –indicating that he knows the horrid truth about this planet.
 Taylor wanders along the shoreline on horseback until he suddenly sees a giant looming structure protruding out of the sands.
 He collapses onto the beach and curses humanity as we pan out to see the remnants of the statue of liberty (in one of the greatest twist endings in cinema history).
 Taylor has been on earth this whole time, and mankind had simply destroyed civilization in a nuclear holocaust many thousands of years prior.
 The film ends in total silence save for the eerie sounds of the waves crashing.

-Planet of the Apes is a fun yet sobering, atmospheric, and intellectually stimulating film that offers a new twist on science fiction’s many warnings about the nuclear age.
+Planet of the Apes is a fun yet sobering, atmospheric, and intellectually stimulating film that offers a new twist on science fiction’s many warnings about the coming nuclear age.
 The social commentary here is poignant –even a futuristic ape civilization can recognize the threat posed by nuclear weapons.
 It is a skeptical story that highlight the pride and arrogance of mankind.
 Rather than pursuing the truth about earth’s history, Dr. Zaius is content to uphold an ancient religion in order to preserve peace and life, he knows the ugly truth but prefers to cover it in a noble lie.
-In many ways, Dr. Zaius is proven correct.
+In many ways, Dr. Zaius is proven correct –the truth is ugly and horrifying.
 The film also offers a theory of evolution, in which apes overcome humans as the more cognizant species –there does not seem to be any particular explainable reason lurking behind thousands of years of evolutionary biology.
 Filled with rich irony, a unique, unsettling score by Jerry Goldsmith, as well as delightful humor (cue scenes of the apes using cameras or seated like the three wise monkeys “see no evil, hear no evil, speak no evil”), Planet of the Apes is a longtime favorite of mine.